 Carbon Dioxide is a naturally occurring gas, but like all gasses, it can be dangerous.
 A sudden increase in Co2 in a confined space can cause a shortage of oxygen and that can lead to fainting and disorientation.
 Not a good thing around a fire.
 The cone at the top of the extinguisher where the Co2 comes out will become very cold and can cause injury to skin.

 Powder Fire Extinguishers – What To Know

 Although the power is not particularly toxic it can have a rather unpleasant side effect on your digestive system if swallowed.
-The biggest issues with powder though is that it goes everywhere and creates a difficult to clean mess.
+The biggest issue with powder though is that it goes everywhere and creates a difficult-to-clean mess.